komsan-k/IO-engineering/esp32/README.md

     H --> C
 ```

-ESP32.net should be treated as a convenient community reference and discovery portal, particularly for board identification and historical material.

 For current specifications, security advisories, software releases, and production development, information should be verified using the official [Espressif Documentation](https://docs.espressif.com/).

 ## References